ADT Self Setup Review and Cost

 - Limited smart home automations: While the latest Self Setup system now works with more smart home devices from Google Nest and beyond, it’s not as smart home-capable as other options like abode and Vivint.

-- Somewhat pricey monitoring costs: ADT Self Setup offers monitoring starting at $29.99 per month, which is the same as a professionally installed ADT system.
+- Somewhat pricey monitoring costs: ADT Self Setup offers monitoring starting at $24.99 per month.
 It’s pricier than most DIY options, including SimpliSafe and Cove.

 - Basic hub lacks a touch screen control panel: Unlike with other systems, the basic ADT base station doesn’t have a touch screen.
 If you want a touchscreen hub, you’ll have to shell out for a Google Nest Hub or Nest Hub Max.